cerberauth/vulnapi/README.md

 VulnAPI is an Open-Source DAST designed to help you scan your APIs for common security vulnerabilities and weaknesses.

-By using this tool, you can detect that some API potential vulnerabilities and fix security issues.
+By using this tool, you can detect and mitigate security vulnerabilities in your APIs before they are exploited by attackers.

 ![Demo](demo.gif)

-You can test the scanner against example [vulnerability challenges](https://github.com/cerberauth/api-vulns-challenges).

 ## Documentation